Hiking in Whistler

-Taking the Birkenhead Lake Provincial Park route from Mount Currie to Lillooet takes you past numerous lakes and is a favourite highway for the avid fisher.
-The route takes the visitor to the town of D'Arcy, which houses the Anderson Lake fish hatchery.
+Taking the Birkenhead Lake Provincial Park route from Mount Currie to Lillooet takes you past numerous lakes and is a favorite highway for the avid fisher.
+The route takes the visitor to the town of D’Arcy, which houses the Anderson Lake fish hatchery.
 As you travel along from Anderson Lake you encounter the hydro dam at Seton Portage, which feeds into Anderson Lake and then Seton Lake.
-Around each corner is a magnificent view of mountains, and the lake vistas entice fishermen to cast a line and camera buffs to take a shot.
-The fish in the area are kokanee, rainbow trout, and Dolly Vardens.
+Around each corner is a magnificent view of mountains, and the lake vistas entice fishermen to cast a line.
+The fish in the area are kokanee, rainbow trout, and Dolly Varden.
 As you travel the route keep a keen eye out for wildlife such as moose, deer, black bear, martens, beaver, and mountain goats.

 The north route along Hurley River Road through the Hurley Pass is a unique mountain road experience that offers fantastic ice field views.
 The road takes the traveler onto the historic mining community of Gold Bridge and the Bralorne mine.
 Heading east from Gold Bridge along Highway 40 towards Lillooet offers visitors extraordinary mountain views as the highway hugs Carpenter Lake.

 The town of Lillooet dates back to the Cariboo Gold Rush.
-Lillooet was mile 0, the start of the old Cariboo Wagon Trail that joined with the Gold Rush Trail south at Lytton (along Highway 12).
-The sights are reminiscent of the frontier days - the Hangman's Tree, Old Newspaper office, and Chinese Rock Tailings are a throwback to a time long before the Duffy Lake Road was open to tourists.
-Lillooet Museum is well worth a visit to explore native and gold rush history.
-At Lillooet you can either continue north on Highway 99 for a while or turn south along Highway 12 towards Lytton.
+Lillooet was mile 0, the start of the old Cariboo Waggon Trail that joined with the Gold Rush Trail south at Lytton (along Highway 12).
+The sights are reminiscent of the frontier days – the Hangman’s Tree, Old Newspaper office, and Chinese Rock Tailings are a throwback to a time long before the Duffy Lake Road was open to tourists.
+At Lillooet you can either continue north on Highway 99 or turn south along Highway 12 towards Lytton.

 Highway 12 takes you into an arid high mountain region that records some of the hottest temperatures in Canada.
 It is here that the Coastal Mountain range meets a semi arid desert created by the rain shadow of the mountains.
 Just east of Lytton is the Stein Valley Heritage Park, the last major, biologically complete unlogged valley in British Columbia.
 The park contains 14 ecological zones and offers the visitor an opportunity to visit all of the zones.